barfowl/OpenSubdiv/documentation/bfr_overview.rst

 any additional state between queries.

-In order to provide flexibility when dealing with tessellations of adjacent faces, the coords arising from a Bfr::Tessellation are ordered and are retrievable in ways to help associate points along edges that may be shared between the two faces.
+In order to provide flexibility when dealing with tessellations of adjacent faces, the coords arising from an instance of Tessellation are ordered and are retrievable in ways to help identify points along edges that may be shared between two or more faces.
 The coords of a Tessellation are generated in concentric rings, beginning with the outer ring and starting with the first
 vertex:

 +---------------------------------------------+---------------------------------------------+